Renger van der Zande

 Renger Adriaan van der Zande (/nl/; born 16 February 1986) is a Dutch racing driver who currently competes for Acura Meyer Shank Racing in the 2025 IMSA SportsCar Championship and for United Autosports in the 2025 24 Hours of Le Mans.
 He is the son of the 1978 National Dutch Rallycross Champion Ronald van der Zande.
-In 2016, Van der Zande won his first major sports car championship with co-driver Alex Popow and Starworks Motorsport in the WeatherTech SportsCar Championship PC Class.
-Renger resides in Amsterdam with his partner Carlijn and their daughter.
+In 2016, van der Zande won his first major sports car championship with co-driver Alex Popow and Starworks Motorsport in the WeatherTech SportsCar Championship PC Class.
+He resides in Amsterdam with his partner Carlijn and their daughter.